 Carpet Beetle Habitat and Diet

 Adult carpet beetles prefer to live outside in woodland areas, eating nectar and pollen.
 It is really the larvae that you need to worry about in your home.
 Carpet beetles are very attracted to lights, so adult carpet beetles may slip into homes as they move toward the light.
 Once they are inside, they will lay their eggs near food sources.
 The carpet beetle larvae will hatch and start feeding on natural fibers and animal products within your home.
-As the name suggests, these insects will often live in and feast on carpeting, but they can also eat and damage silk, leather, fur, upholstery, curtains, blankets, and more.
+According to pest control Boise, “these insects will often live in and feast on carpeting, but they can also eat and damage silk, leather, fur, upholstery, curtains, blankets, and more.”

 How to Prevent and Control Carpet Beetles

 Prevention of carpet beetles and many other pests starts with sealing the exterior of your home so that the pests can not enter in the first place.
 It is also very important to maintain a clean, tidy home.
 Vacuuming and dusting often can help immensely in the fight against carpet beetles.
 When you clean, make sure that you move the furniture to vacuum under it and get all the hard to reach corners as well.

 If you already have carpet beetles and need to get rid of them, the experts at Midwest Pest Control can help.
 Our professional technicians will be able to identify the pests, design a customized plan to get rid of them, and then treat your home so that they won’t come back.
 For the best pest control in Tulsa, remember to contact Midwest Pest Control today!